 Real evidence is material, tangible evidence such as an object, a tape recording, a computer printout or a photograph.
-Real evidence does not usually stand alone.
-The court will normally hear evidence from a witness (often an expert witness) explaining the significance or the relevance of the real evidence.
+It is evidence that the court can examine for itself.
+Generally, real evidence does not stand alone, and the court will hear evidence from a witness (often an expert witness) explaining the significance or the relevance of the real evidence.

 Some examples of real evidence are covered in this document.

 Types of real evidence

 An example of a material object in a murder case is the murder weapon.
 This is a piece of real evidence, which can be introduced in court.
 Sometimes, it is impossible to produce a material object at trial because it has been destroyed or lost.
 Photographs, replicas or the oral evidence of someone who has seen the object may be allowed instead.